Miihir79/Miihir79/README.md

 ### Hey There 👋

-Final Year ICT student at PDEU(PDPU), I love **Android and Kotlin** and love contributing to the open-source community.
+I am a Product guy with a Coding DNA, I love **Android and Kotlin** and love contributing to the open-source community.
 Feel free to *contribute* to or *use* any of the projects.

-Currently interning at JoshTalks and working on the <a href="https://play.google.com/store/apps/details?id=com.joshtalks.joshskills&hl=en_IN">JoshSkills English leaning  app </a> which has 5 Million+ downloads.
+I have worked at JoshTalks on the <a href="https://play.google.com/store/apps/details?id=com.joshtalks.joshskills&hl=en_IN">JoshSkills English leaning  app </a> which has 10 Million+ downloads.

-Check out my Drawing app on <a href="https://play.google.com/store/apps/details?id=com.mihir.drawingapp">*Playstore*</a> 10k+ organic Downloads🚀
+Check out my Drawing app on <a href="https://play.google.com/store/apps/details?id=com.mihir.drawingapp">*Playstore*</a> 15k+ organic Downloads🚀

 Check out my portfolio website <a href="https://miihir79.github.io/portfolio.github.io/">*here*</a>